new-mozu-company/mbox/README.md

 # Mbox

 Mbox is a Compass extension for Mozu that provides style boilerplate based on Bootstrap.
-It's build to be imported into your base sass files to provide access to global variables.
+It's built to be imported into your base sass files to provide access to a global grid, color palette, set of variables, and more.

+Feature list:
+THEME
+*Background Color
+*Borders
+*Typography
+*Type Usage
+*Grid System

+OBJECTS
+*Buttons
+*Lists
+*Forms
+*Tables

+COMPONENTS
+*Blockquote
+*Jumbotron
+*Dropdowns

+UTILITIES
+*Display & Position
+*Visibility
+*Margin & Padding

+For a full list of available classes and styles, see [http://www.mozu.com/style-guide](http://www.mozu.com/style-guide)

 ## Installation